Homeless Student Services

 If you have stopped attending school or have dropped out, your school district’s Homeless Liaison can help connect you to services, including re-enrollment in school.

 Youth who are separated from their parents are eligible for help from their district's Homeless Liaison.
 The Liaison can help you with enrollment, scheduling, transportation to the school of origin, school supplies, and referrals for community services.
-Amy Rowland is the Kent City Community Schools McKinney-Vento Homeless Liaison.
+Amy Tavares is the Kent City Community Schools McKinney-Vento Homeless Liaison.